b4cktr4ck2/Shellcode-Cleaner/README.md

 -x: Strip "\x" escape characters

 -s: Strip semicolons ";"

+-p: Prepend a percent "%" symbol to hex bytes.
+EXPERIMENTAL.

+--addhex: Prepend "\x" to each of the hex bytes.

+--unicode: Prepend a "%u" to each of the hex bytes.

 Multiple flags can be set allowing you to customize the output however you like.